 St. George’s Sunday School program is called Christian Discipleship and is held regularly from 10:05 – 11:00 during the regular program year (Labor Day through Memorial Day).
 Classes meet on the first and second floor of our Christian education wing.
-You may also email our Director of Children's Christian Formation, Joanna Williams or call her at 385-2150, Ext.
-243 for more information.
+You may also email our Director of Children's Ministry, Elizabeth Nash or call her at 385-2150, Ext.
+268 for more information.
 She will be glad to explain our Christian Discipleship offerings for children, and if you’d like, give you a tour of the facilities.
 Information is also available on our children's page.

-Please visit St. George's Student Page to see thriving student ministry.
-Our Director of Student Discipleship is David Bennett, and we have classes on Sunday mornings for grades six through twelve, as well as a full calendar of programs and events throughout the year.
+Please visit St. George's Student Page to see our thriving student ministry.
+We have an enthusiastic and capable youth ministry team who strives to foster relationships with our youth and build them up as disciples of Christ.
+We have classes on Sunday mornings for grades six through twelve, as well as a full calendar of programs and events throughout the year.
 Student Discipleship remains very active throughout the summer, and our student ministry team makes a special effort to stay in touch with our college students.
-Please feel free to email email@example.com or call the church at 385-2150 with any questions you might have.
+Please feel free to email firstname.lastname@example.org or call the church at (615) 385-2150 with any questions you might have.

 We offer a variety of classes during the 10:05 – 11:00 Sunday school hour and throughout the week as outlined on our Adult Discipleship page.
 We also offer programming series seasonally for adults and children on Wednesday nights.
 Dinner is included by reservation, and the programs are always noted on the calendar on our home page.

 How do I become a member at St. George’s?
 How do I transfer my records?